 After admission and prior to enrollment in the program, students are required to participate in a mandatory summer shadowing program which places them in a variety of pharmacy settings with assigned preceptors for a total of 16 hours.
 Participation in and completion of the summer shadowing program counts as a percentage of a final grade in one of the first professional year classes.
 Accepted students will receive further instruction on fulfilling this requirement.

-The College hosts a White Coat Ceremony the evening before classes begin.
+The College hosts a White Coat Ceremony prior to the start of classes.
 Family members are invited to observe admitted students transition into a professional pharmacy program, symbolized by the awarding of the student's first white lab coat.
-The White Coat Ceremony for students entering in fall 2017 is Thursday, September 14, 2017.

 Intern licenses and background checks